Our Clubs

 I have no blurb yet 🙁

-The Undergraduate Chemistry Society (UCS) is a student-run organization dedicated to promoting chemistry campus-wide and in our community.
-We strive to enhance the undergraduate experience for chemistry students by hosting various events and providing resources such as 2-Bucks-a-Beaker, Faculty Meet and Greet, Professional Communication Workshops, Grad School Info Sessions, Chemistry Forum, Chemistry Undergraduate Research Conference, Locker Rentals and Final Exam Package Sales.
+The Undergraduate Chemistry Society is a student-run organization that aims to build community within the UBC Chemistry undergraduates and promote campus-wide chemistry engagement.
+We strive to enhance the undergraduate experience for chemistry students by hosting various social, academic, and outreach events such as the Chemistry Forum, the Chemistry Undergraduate Research Conference, Final Exam Package Sales, Locker Rentals, Professional Communications Workshops, Professor Meet & Greets, and 2-Bucks-a-Beaker.

 NON-DEPARTMENTAL: